top of page

 Injuries happen most commonly when using the crimp grip, like one would use on a small hold.
 The finger joint at the first knuckle, (proximal interphalangeal joint), is flexed more than 90 degrees.
 This puts lots of stress on the A2, A3 and A4 pulleys, and if a foot slips or a foot hold breaks, or the climber dynamically loads the finger, the pulleys get “shock loaded” and can rupture or tear.
 If this happens the flexor tendons pull away from the bone increasing the tendon-phalanx distance, (TPD), as indicated by the *’s below.

-If the A2 pulley tears, further climbing or strenuous use of the hand will put extra strain on the A3 and A4 pulleys, (see arrows on left diagram), putting them at risk for rupture.
-A4 pulley tears will in turn put extra strain on the A3 and A2 pulleys, (see arrows on right diagram).
+If the A2 pulley tears, further climbing or strenuous use of the hand will put extra strain on the A3 and A4 pulleys (see arrows on left diagram), putting them at risk for rupture.
+A4 pulley tears will in turn put extra strain on the A3 and A2 pulleys (see arrows on right diagram).

-Without real support the injured pulley will always heal in a stretched-out position.
+Without rigid support the injured pulley will always heal in a stretched-out position.
 This is because the finger flexor muscles in the forearm pull the flexor tendons in a straight line towards the forearm, unless constrained by a pulley, and there are no forces to change this physical phenomenon.

 The asterisks in the diagrams above demonstrate the gap between the tendon and the phalanx, and the brackets in Figures A and B below also represent this distance in a cross-sectional view.
 This tendon-phalanx-distance (TPD) can be measured with ultrasound (or MRI) and decreases with the application of a pulley splint.